 Where Our Interns Come From

-Through the generous contributions of donors, some schools have restricted funds they can use specifically to support their students who intern at the Partnership.
-Students from these schools apply through our regular process and, if selected, are paid through their respective college or university at rates determined by their institution.
-We are grateful for these donor-funded internships and try to maximize their use each term.
-A few times each year, the Partnership also applies for interns through school-based or third-party programs that place interns at host sites.
+While we welcome applicants and hire students and recent graduates from any school nationwide, we do maintain several partnerships with specific universities.
+Through the generous contributions of donors, these specific schools have restricted funds they can use specifically to support their students who intern at the Partnership.
+Students from these schools apply through our regular process and, if selected, are paid through their respective colleges or universities at rates determined by their institution.
+We are grateful for these donor-funded internships and try to maximize their use each term by providing priority consideration to applicants from these schools first:

 How to Apply